geco-bern/rsofun/cran-comments.md

 Dear CRAN team,

 This is the re-submission of the {rsofun} package.
-We have addressed your concerns about the package title and description, and reduced the size of the .tar file to 4.8MB.
+We have addressed your concerns about the DOIs in the description.

 The {rsofun} package provides the implementation of a modelling framework for site-scale simulations of ecosystem processes, with low level routines in Fortran 90.
 It contains the following models:
 - P-model for leaf-level acclimation of photosynthesis from Stocker et al. (2019).